enactjs/performance-tests/README.md

 ### Example

 Each component is tested repeatedly for both `click` and `keypress` events to measure average FPS.
-FID and CLS are tested in the same test because they both typically require interactions.
+CLS is tested separately because requires interactions.
 We can check the React Devtools to see which component is at the top of a specific component.
+CLS is tested separately because it is read from using the `web-vitals` library.
 DCL, FCP and LCP are also tested together as they are measured at page load time.

 Results can be found in `testResults` folder.